rwightman/pytorch-countception-sealion/README.md

-# Pytorch Counting Models for Kaggle Sealion Count Challenge
+# Pytorch Counting Models for Kaggle Sea Lion Count Challenge

 ## Overview
 With less than two weeks remaining, I decided to jump into the Kaggle Sea Lion count competitiong (https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) and see if I could get results implementing a few CNN based counting models I'd been reading about.